Fiesta gets chunkier and funkier off-road look

 Each of these grades is fairly well equipped, but we think you should try to go for the B&O Play version for the best combination of cost and kit.
 At this level you get Ford’s Sync3 multimedia system, cruise control and a black roof.

 All Actives also get roof rails, but only if you don’t choose to specify the optional opening glass roof.

 Decent range of engines

 The engines on offer are nabbed straight from the regular Fiesta range, with just one omission being the entry-level 1.1-litre petrol.
-A 1.5-litre diesel is available in two power outputs – 85hp and 120hp - while Ford’s 1.0-litre turbocharged Ecoboost petrol motor comes in four outputs ranging from 85hp to 120hp, including a 100hp version that can be ordered with an automatic gearbox.
+A 1.5-litre diesel is available in two power outputs – 85hp and 120hp - while Ford’s 1.0-litre turbocharged Ecoboost petrol motor comes in four outputs ranging from 85hp to 140hp, including a 100hp version that can be ordered with an automatic gearbox.
 The most popular engine will be the 125hp version.